calyopeortega/calyopeortega/README.md

 - Collaborated and communicated with over 20 clients using detailed research reports with visualizations and presentations to clearly define complex findings for non-technical readers.
 - Ran complex multi-level models using R Studio and prepared a detailed research report that led to research efficiency for clients.
 - Worked with clients to solve problems and identify trends and opportunities in their research using predictive analyses in R Studio or Jamovi.
+**Graduate Assistant**
+- Applied quantitative analysis to identify areas of improvement and inform interventions to decrease weight bias in health sciences students and curriculums
+- Conducted statistical analyses, including hypothesis testing, regression analysis, and analysis of variance (ANOVA) through R, Jamovi, and SPSS.
+- Utilized R Studio to conduct descriptive and inferential statistical analyses to examine the prevalence of weight bias in health sciences education
+- Presented research findings at SSSP Conference 2023 using visual aids such as charts, graphs, and tables, enabling effective communication of insights derived from data analysis.

 ### Projects